alkampfergit/personal-blog/codewrecks/content/post/old/2011/06/interesting-rules-to-customize-work-items.md

 Since you already know the  **ALLOWEDVALUES** you should know the  **ALLOWEXISTINGVALUE** a rule without parameter and is used to specify that we want to maintain a value even if it is not in the list of allowed values.
 This rule is useful if you change the list of available values (called [PickingList](http://msdn.microsoft.com/en-us/library/ms194947.aspx)) but you want to maintain old values, even if they are no more in the picking list.
 If you change the PickingList and you edit a work item that has an invalid value in a field, you are forced to specify a valid value to save again the element.

 Another rule related to the PickingList is the  **PROHIBITEDVALUE** that lists a series of values that are not allowed to be used in a field.
-As you see in Figure 1 the field is edited with a normal textbox, but if â€œblablaâ€ is a prohibited value an error is shown.
+As you see in Figure 1 the field is edited with a normal textbox, but if *blabla* is a prohibited value an error is shown.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2011/06/image_thumb31.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2011/06/image31.png)